-The higher-seeded team (as determined by the NCAA Division II Women's Lacrosse Committee) will wear light-colored uniforms for first-round games and semifinal games.
-For the championship game, the home team will be the team in the top region of the bracket.
+The higher-seeded team (as determined by the NCAA Division II Women's Lacrosse Committee) will wear light-colored uniforms.

 In competition and during related ceremonies (pregame/warmup, introductions, award ceremonies and postgame interviews), student-athletes in the Division II Women's Lacrosse Championship shall wear exclusively the official game uniforms of their institutions.
 This applies to warmup uniforms and competitive uniforms.
 Tights and undergarments worn must be of a matching solid color.
 It is also acceptable to wear your championship hat and T-shirt in postgame interviews.